invictus-anic3tus/Printer-Pi-Pro/README.md

 GPIO.cleanup()
 ```

+There are more example scripts in the example_scripts folder!

 ## Controlling servos

 Servos are quite easy to control!
 Here's a good instructables guide: [https://www.instructables.com/Controlling-Servo-Motor-Sg90-With-Raspberry-Pi-4/](https://www.instructables.com/Controlling-Servo-Motor-Sg90-With-Raspberry-Pi-4/) You can control your shell scripts the same way you do with the buzzer scripts.
 You can use the servos to extend a Klicky docking arm, move a webcam, or clear the build plate.
 Servo 1 is connected to GPIO 13, and Servo 2 is connected to GPIO 19, which are both PWM pins.